haul (verb, noun) /hɔl/ LISTEN

 haul off (US): to leave.
 Example: “The thieves hauled off in a hurry when the owner came back unexpectedly.”

 long haul, short haul: either a long or short distance over which goods or passengers are transported.
 These expressions can also refer to a short or long time.
-“The politician argued that the tax cut would benefit the economy over the long haul.”
+Example: “The politician argued that the tax cut would benefit the economy over the long haul.”

 haul over the coals: reprimand severely.
 Example: “Teresa messed up that project and the boss really hauled her over the coals.”